Siirry pääsisältöön

 Browsers and devices

-There is a diverse selection of applications, extensions, and tools for listening and reading content online.
+There is a diverse selection of applications, extensions, and tools available for listening and reading content online.
 For example, you can download screen readers to your personal computer or smart devices either free of charge or for a small fee.
 These screen readers read the content of the webpage out loud to the user.

 There are several listening and reading aids listed on Celia's website.